 - Enable it and you should be good to go.

 To enable kill switch on iOS, follow the steps below.
-Even NordVPN is on 1st out of 11 iOS VPN apps of 2019.
+Even NordVPN is on top of the iOS VPN in South Korea apps of 2023.

 - Launch the NordVPN iOS application.

 - Head on over to my account and settings by clicking the icon located at the top left.

 - Now underneath my settings, you should see an option called kill switch.